Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Our Use-Case with Five Diverse Algorithms

 For \textbf{PSO}, we also use our own implementation as we cannot find the original code from the submission~\cite{DBLP:conf/gecco/El-AbdK09a}.
-In our implementation, we use the \textit{global best} neighbourhood topology for the particles.
+In our implementation, we use the \textit{global best} neighborhood topology for the particles.
 The swarm size accounts for $40$ particles, which are sampled uniformly at random in $[-5, 5]^d$.
-Also, we initialize the velocity randomly in $[-1, 1]^d$ to favour exploiting search behaviour.
-The learning rate for updating the velocity are set to $1.4944$, as recommended in~\cite{BonyadiM17}.
+We initialize the velocity randomly in $[-1, 1]^d$ to favor exploiting search behavior.
+The learning rate for updating the velocity is set to $1.4944$, as recommended in~\cite{BonyadiM17}.
 In terms of boundary handling, particles that violate a constraint are clipped to the corresponding boundary, where their velocities are set to zero.
 Also, the velocities of particles are always clipped to $[-5, 5]$.
-The inertia weight $\omega$, which dampens the velocity update, is essential for preventing premature convergence, is adjusted using a linearly decreasing schedule: $\omega = 0.9 - 0.8t$, where $t$ is the iteration counter.
+The inertia weight $\omega$, which dampens the velocity update, is essential for preventing premature convergence, is adjusted using a linearly decreasing schedule: $\omega = 0.9 - 0.8t/B$, where $t$ is the number of function evaluations used so far and $B$ is the maximum budget.

 We take the modular CMA-ES framework~\cite{DBLP:conf/ssci/Rijn0LB16} for the implementation of the standard \textbf{CMA-ES} algorithm, where we use the default setting for the population size, i.e., $\lambda = 4 + \left \lfloor{3 \cdot \log d}\right \rfloor$.
 Also, we took the setting for hyperparameters as suggested in~\cite{Hansen06}.
-The modules for additional features, such as an increasing population size and random restarts, are all turned off.
-The step size $\sigma$ is initially set to $0.5$.
-Lastly, the center of mass of the population is sampled uniformly at randomly in $[0, 1)^d$.
+The modules for additional features, such as increasing population size and random restarts, are all turned off.
+The step size $\sigma$ is initially set to $0.2$ times the length of search space (assuming equal sized box-constraints), so for the BBOB functions, this results in $\sigma=2$.
+Lastly, the center of mass of the population is sampled uniformly at random in the whole search space.